Chixpy/ETKRes-5200/README.md

 Rule #1: No filters to screenshots.

-All images in .png format at original system resolution... ithe most common resolution without blank lines will be 316x192.
+All images in .png format at original system resolution...
+The most common resolution is 316x192.

 ### Front, Back, Spine, Manual, Media, Maps, Reviews, Ads, Other